 Room 202 Upstairs from the Sanctuary.
 Make a left at the elevator and the class is the second on the right.

 We are a small group of parents with young children and young adults who are committed to participating in intellectual group dialog and bible study.
 We enjoy learning about the bible and how it applies to tough, current issues and our lives today in a practical way.
 We are also open to, accepting of and enjoy learning about each other’s varied viewpoints.
 We strive to find ways to love and lift up the community around us through study and action.
 We devote time to connecting with each other in a meaningful way and are supportive of each other as we work through being parents, Christians, and just people in today’s world.
-We are currently working through a “Being Reformed” study on Creation and after that plan to start an Adam Hamilton study on Moses.

 Room 207 Upstairs.
 Make a left at the elevator and go to the end of the hall and go right to the end of the hall and 207 is last room on the right.